mlhartme/pommes/README.md

 adds all projects found in the respective bitbucket project.

-Note that `database-add` overwrites existing projects in the database, so you don't get duplicate projects from repeated add commands.
+Note that `database-add` overwrites existing projects in the database, so you don't get duplicate projects from repeated invokations.
 The id field is used to detect duplicates, the revision field to detect modifications.

 ## Find Command

-Pommes stores 7 fields for every project added to the database:
+Pommes stores the following fields for every project added to the database:
 * `id` - zone and origin (i.e. url where the project descriptor (usually the pom) was loaded from)
 * `revision` - last modified timestamp or content hash (to detect changes when re-adding a project)
-* `parent` - parent pom coordinates
+* `parent` - parent pom coordinates; optional, may be missing
 * `artifact` - coordinates of this project
 * `scm` - where to find this probject in scm
-* `dep` - coordinates of dependencies
+* `dep` - coordinates of dependencies; optional list
-* `url` - project url
+* `url` - project url; optional, may be missing

-You search your database with the `find` command.
+You search the database with the `find` command.
 First example: `pommes find foo` lists all projects that have a `foo` substring in their artifact or scm field.
 The default is to print the artifact field of matching projects.
-You can append `-json` to see all fields in json format.
+You can append `-json` to get all fields in json format instead.

-Next, you can search for specific fields using one or multiple field identifiers - i.e. the first letter of the field name:
+Next, you can search for specific fields using one or multiple field identifiers.
+A field identidier is the first letter of the field name:
 * `pommes find d:bar` lists projects with a `bar` substring in their dependencies
 * `pommes find dp:baz` lists projects with a `baz` substring in their dependency or parent

 (Technically, `pommes find foo` is a short-hand for `pommes find :foo`, and this in turn is a short-hand for `pommes find as:foo`)

 You can also prepend fields with `!` for negation.
 In this case, you should enclose the query argument in single quote, otherwise, the shell will expand the `!`.
-Exmaple: `pommes find '!d:bar'` list all projects that have no dependency with a `bar` substring.
+Example: `pommes find '!d:bar'` list all projects that have no dependency with a `bar` substring.

 Next, you can combine queries with `+` to list projects matching both conditions.
 I.e. `+` means *and*.
 * `pommes find a:puc+d:httpcore` lists projects with a `puc` substring in its artifact and `httpcore` in its dependencies.